ZiQiangWang/weekday.js/README.md

 ### [recentWeekdays](src/recentWeekdays/index.js)

-Get recent weekday list from the given date
+Get a certain amount of weekdays from given date.

 **Params**